 To test the water resistance rating, I put the Venture in an ultrasonic jewelry cleaner for 5 minutes at a depth of just over 1.5″.
 After the Venture came out of it just fine, I wore it while drinking a beer or two in a hot tub.
 It survived the experience unharmed.

 The Superluminova application does its job and makes the Venture very legible at night.
 Lume is applied to the hands and hour markers, including the numbers themselves, and all of which are quite visible in the dark.

 Who is BOLDR?

 BOLDR Supply Co. is a microbrand based out of Singapore and Malaysia that has released 5 collections, with the Venture and upcoming Globetrotter being collections 6 and 7, respectively.
-They are a six-person team that are building the BOLDR brand to be adventurous and rugged.
+They are a six-person team that is building the BOLDR brand to be adventurous and rugged.
 Their branding stresses the virtues of adventure, and their watches seem to aspire to empower that lifestyle.